 Twigs are stout, hairy when young, somewhat shiny, with a reddish-brown color.
 Buds are a darker color and sticky.

 The leaves are pinnately compound, 4 to 10 inches long with 15 (usually, but sometimes 11 to 17) stalkless leaflets.
 Leaflets are each up to 1-1/4 to 2-3/4 inches long and up to 1 inch wide [important - leaflets are less than 3x as long as wide], dull green to bluish-green above, the underside a paler color but without hair.
-Leaflets are elliptical to oblong in shape, abruptly tapering to a short-pointed tip, the tip tooth longer than the others, and saw-toothed edges.
+Leaflets are elliptical to oblong in shape, abruptly tapering to a short-pointed tip, the tip tooth longer than the others; the leaflet margins serrate, at least in the upper 1/2, but with teeth more fine that European Mt.
+Ash, S. aucuparia.
 The leaves have reddish stalks and are alternate on the twigs.
 Fall color is a deep yellow.

 The inflorescence is a dense showy upright, somewhat flattened branched cluster (a corymb) of 75 to 400+ flowers, 3 to 6 inches in width, the cluster on separate shoots from the twig.
 Cluster stalks may have sparse to dense fine hair.